ranjithshegde/ccls.nvim/README.md

 will rewrite the logic to utilize lua-ecosystem features and make it a general purpose Tree browser.

-For now, it works exactly as intended but is hacky.
+For now, it works exactly as intended but is not easy read.
 The code structure is as follows.

 - `ccls/provider.lua` contains functions to make LSP results compatible with NodeTree.